katedobroth/test-doc/_sections/cazena_gateway.md

   * `security-gateway-dns-name` is the DNS name of the security gateway, available in email from Cazena support or in the Cazena console.

   * `cgw-user-username` and `cgw-user-password` are the username and password of the dedicated gateway user.
+This may have been emailed to you by Cazena support.

   * `cgw-name` is a unique name for the Cazena gateway.
 The name may contain `A-Z`, `a-z`, `0-9` and `-`.